 Under the ownership of John Oldacre the vineyards flourished and the name was changed from Fairfield Fruit Farms to Three Choirs Vineyards due largely to John’s connections to the Three Choirs Festival, England’s oldest choral festival.

-John Oldacre died in 2001 and the company largely remains in the hands of his family.
+John Oldacre sadly passed away in 2001, but the company largely remains in the hands of his family.